By Coach Rob

 Functional Threshold Power

 Functional Threshold Power (FTP) is considered to be the highest power level you can maintain for one hour without growing fatigued.
 FTP testing can be done in the field, at home or in a lab setting utilizing a power meter or ergometer.
 FTP of course is far from being the only measure available to Power Meter owners but is most likely one of the first important measures you need to become acquainted with.

 Does FTP float all boats?

 When I say “most likely” I mean that FTP is one of those measures that can be focused on first to improve the performance of almost all cyclists.
 We have a myriad of cycling disciplines between road and off-road that certainly benefit from maintaining a focus on FTP but two come to mind where focusing on FTP may not be beneficial or even detrimental.
-Most track cycling events other than longer pursuit distances and BMX should not have a focus on FTP due to their explosive natures.
+Most track cycling events, other than longer pursuit distances and BMX, should not have a focus on FTP due to their explosive natures.

 FTP can be looked at as a foundational part of your training and it needs to be tested regularly to monitor progress.
 Depending on my athlete’s ages they will likely test every 3-4 weeks unless it is in the race season.
-During the race season I often will look to event and race power data to determine if FTP has improved or that training zones need to be adjusted.
+During the race season, I often will look to event and race power data to determine if FTP has improved or that training zones need to be adjusted.
 The testing protocol I give is actually very simple to follow.
-There are other protocols some, which I find dubious, and others I find detrimental to an athlete’s recovery.
+There are other protocols some, of which I find dubious, and others I find detrimental to an athlete’s recovery.
 So I have settled on the following protocol, which you can also download.

 FTP Test – indoor or outdoor

-Step 1 – Warm up for 20-30 minutes putting in several hard 1-minute efforts at the end of the warm up.
+Step 1 – Warm up for 20-30 minutes putting in several hard 1-minute efforts at the end of the warm-up.